-7 Thaxter et al. (2017)
+20 Thaxter et al. (2017)

-8 Is it possible to build wildlife-friendly windfarms? - BBC Future https://tethys.pnnl.gov/summaries/bat-bird-interactions-offshore-wind-energy-development.
+21 Is it possible to build wildlife-friendly windfarms? - BBC Future

+22 A table summarizing the more than 60 articles relevant to the subject is available at: https://tethys.pnnl.gov/summaries/bat-bird-interactions-offshore-wind-energy-development.